campmara/learnopengl/learnopengl/notes/003_hello_triangle.md

 We are *required* to define at least a vertex and fragment shader of our own in OpenGL.
 No defaults here.

-VBO: Vertex Buffer Object
-* Manages the memory for vertex data
-* we use this to try to send as much data up to the GPU at once as possible

 glBufferData function:
 * GL_STREAM_DRAW: the data is set only once and used by the GPU at most a few times.
 * GL_STATIC_DRAW: the data is set only once and used many times.